mplpl/unrar_amiga/README.md

 [obj] is one of:
 * 'c' for comment - does not apply unrar, used only in 'full' rar utility
 * 'r' for redirect - applies to Windows only
-* 'l' for file lists - applies to file lists to unpact (specified after "@"), file list to exclude (specified after -x@) and filter mast file list (specified after -n@).
+* 'l' for file lists - applies to file list to unpack (specified after "@"), file list to exclude (specified after -x@) and filter file list (specified after -n@).

-So for filelist is -sc is not used, unrar will try to autodetect UTF-16 and UTF-8 and when it fails it will assume local encoding.
+So for option -sc is not used, unrar will try to autodetect UTF-16 and UTF-8 and when it fails it will assume local encoding.
 The latter will also happen when "a" or "o" was used.

 All above is standard unrar behavior - I'm only documenting it here.